 Add small onion and garlic.
 Once it is sauteed well, add chilli powder, coriander powder, fenugreek powder, asafoetida, sambhar powder and turmeric powder.

 Then add the vegetables and salt.
 Saute veggies for around 10 - 15 minutes.
 Don't add water.
 Add 1 -2 tsps of oil.
-Stir it in between otherwise it can get burnt. *** Vegetables taste good when it's sauteed.
-Refer Notes section for further details on cooking vegetables.
+Stir it in between otherwise it can get burnt.

 Add the sauteed veggies into the cooked dal.
 Add around 1 - 2 cups of water or as much as needed.
 Pressure cook up to 1 whistle.
 Veggies will be done by this time.
 Squeeze water out of tamarind.
 Add the tamarind water, chopped coriander leaves and fried lady's finger.
 Mix it up well.
 Adjust the salt.